Battlemech/Autonomous-Agents/readme.md

 alias PYTHON_PATH=~/.local/share/ov/pkg/isaac_sim-*/python.sh
 ```

-- If configured in IDE, allows it to detect the classes used in ISAAC GYM, thus being able to resolve all references
+- If configured in IDE, allows it to detect the classes used in ISAAC GYM, thus being able to resolve all references.
-- Allows you to manually execute files without using the `run_*.sh` files by adding the file to execute after the PYTHON_PATH alias
+- Allows you to manually execute files without using the `run_*.sh` files by adding the file to execute after the PYTHON_PATH alias.

 ## Installation

 1. Install `NVIDIA Omniverse`.
 [This guide](https://docs.omniverse.nvidia.com/prod_install-guide/prod_install-guide/workstation.html) describes the installation process precisely.
 2. Launch it and download `ISAAC GYM` in the "Exchange" tab.
-3. Clone the repo
+3. Clone the reposetory.
    ```sh
    git clone https://git.tu-berlin.de/erik.fischer98/autonomous-agents.git
    ```
-4. Install all requirements
+4. Install all requirements .
    ```sh
    PYTHON_PATH -m pip install -r requirements.txt
    ```